skip to main content

 Modifier

-This code is used when there isn’t enough information to provide a specific code at that time, but said information is likely to obtained in the future.
+This code is used when there isn’t enough information to provide a more specific code at the time.
 This is different from an NEC (not elsewhere classifiable) code, which is used when a condition is known, yet has no corresponding code.

 Out-of-network provider